urbit/urbit.org-reloaded/content/posts/2019-5-roadmap.md

 Historically, we’ve been shy about even acknowledging we have a community at all.
 We’ve often felt like it was far too early to invite others in to the system.

-But, now that enough people clawed their way in I have been convinced that it’s time to evolve our approach.
-As long as we’re up front about the state of this 100 year computer -- that it’s live, but incomplete -- I think it’s a good thing to welcome people on board.So long as we’re upfront about the state of this 100-year computer (that it’s live but incomplete), it’s a good thing to welcome people on board.
-There are more areas for contribution that we readily admit, and there’s plenty to play with.
+As long as we’re up front about the state of this 100 year computer – that it’s live, but incomplete – I think it’s a good thing to welcome people on board.
+There are many opportunities for contribution and there’s plenty to play with.

 Hoon school was the first effort in this direction.
 We intend to do a lot more: